We may earn money or products from the companies mentioned in this post.

 My husband and I have always been extremely active people.
 Prior to children, a beach vacation never actually involved relaxing on the beach.
-We have gone swimming with dolphins, sharks, manatees, sting rays, and sea lions.
-We’ve also jet skied, snorkeled, boated, and hiked.
-We’ve always gone exploring to the extreme in whatever island or coastal country we happened to visit.
+We love to jet ski, snorkel, boat, hike, and explore.
+In fact, we’ve always gone exploring to the extreme in whatever island or coastal country we happened to visit.
 So planning a trip to Belize with a toddler proved to be a challenge, as Belize is a well-know adventure destination.
-And adventure destinations aren’t typically toddler-friendly.
+And adventure destinations aren’t typically considered toddler-friendly.

 A toddler-friendly trip to a non-toddler-friendly destination